Experiments at Down House

 Recreating Darwin’s Work

-Cameras and time-lapse recording were then set up, enabling the team to study the same type of plant as Darwin, and compare their results with those he arrived at in the 19th Century.
+Cameras and time-lapse recording were then set up, enabling the team to study the same type of plant as Darwin, and compare their results with those he arrived at himself.

 A very light glass needle, half an inch long, was attached to the blade of a young leaf with evaporated thickened shellac.
-The end of the needle was then dipped into melted black wax which created a little bead, which would then be traced during the experiment.
+The end of the needle was then dipped into melted black wax, creating a little bead, which would then be traced during the experiment.